borealbirds/ring-of-fire/docs/species/BGGN/index.md

 subtitle: Polioptila caerulea
 ---

-The population size of Blue-gray Gnatcatcher (Gobemoucheron gris-bleu) in the Ring of Fire region was 0 (0, 0) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Blue-gray Gnatcatcher (<div>Gobemoucheron gris-bleu</div>) in the Ring of Fire region was 0 (0, 0) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps